-Symantec Corporation funded the production of this report and supplied some of the test scripts used for the tests.
+Symantec Corporation funded the production of this report, selected the test metrics and list of products to include in this report, and supplied some of the test scripts used for the tests.

 Trademarks

 All trademarks are the property of their respective owners.